 - On the flip side, there can also be cold spots where the food doesn't get hot enough to kill bacteria.
 Follow stirring and rotating instructions carefully.

 - Don't use metal containers unless the recipe specifically directs you to: as stated above, microwaves bounce off metal, which can cause arcing and a fire inside the oven.
 Some recipes may call for shielding parts of the food, especially meats, with small amounts of foil.
-This is perfect acceptable as long as the directions are carefully followed.
+This is perfectly acceptable as long as the directions are carefully followed.

 - Make sure any glass, plastic containers, and plastic wrap you use are labeled 'microwave safe'.
 You can also test containers, as directed on the next page.